Michael Massey Player Props: Royals vs. Yankees

 Yankees Pitching Rankings

-- The Yankees have a 3.89 team ERA that ranks eighth across all league pitching staffs.
+- The Yankees' 3.87 team ERA ranks ninth among all league pitching staffs.

-- Yankees pitchers combine to surrender 114 total home runs at a clip of 1.2 per game (to rank 16th in the league).
+- Yankees pitchers combine to allow 115 total home runs at a rate of 1.2 per game (to rank 17th in the league).

+- Severino makes the start for the Yankees, his 11th of the season.
+He is 1-4 with a 6.66 ERA and 40 strikeouts in 48 2/3 innings pitched.

-- The right-hander's most recent appearance came on Sunday against the Colorado Rockies, when he went six innings, surrendering one earned run while allowing two hits.
+- In his most recent appearance on Tuesday, the righty tossed six innings against the Los Angeles Angels, allowing one earned run while surrendering six hits.

+- The 29-year-old has an ERA of 6.66, with 7.4 strikeouts per nine innings, in 10 games this season.
+Opposing hitters have a .311 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.